surekhag28/ComputerVision/bank_note_authentication_ml/README.md

  5. Exposing model inference using front-end application The endpoints can also be accessed via front end application which is developed using Flasgger API.
 Flasgger is a Flask extension to extract OpenAPI-Specification from all Flask views registered in our API.
 It also comes with SwaggerUI embedded so that we can access http://localhost:5000/apidocs and visualize and interact with the API resources.

+ Use the url "http://0.0.0.0:8000/apidocs" in browser to view the Swagger UI

  ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

  6. Containerasiation using Docker